MGovier/WebMark/README.md

 Ensure MongoDB can only be accessed locally, and set suitable users with restricted roles.

 ### Reverse Proxy & Security
-A good configuration for the TLS terminator can be sourced from the [Mozilla SSL Configuration Generator](https://mozilla.github.io/server-side-tls/ssl-config-generator/) and following [Remy van Elst's Nginx Security Advice](https://raymii.org/s/tutorials/Strong_SSL_Security_On_nginx.html).
+If using Nginx, a good configuration for the TLS terminator can be sourced from the [Mozilla SSL Configuration Generator](https://mozilla.github.io/server-side-tls/ssl-config-generator/) and following [Remy van Elst's Nginx Security Advice](https://raymii.org/s/tutorials/Strong_SSL_Security_On_nginx.html).
 This requires a stronger Diffie-Hellman parameter than the default, which can be generated using
 ```
 cd /etc/ssl/certs
 openssl dhparam -out dhparam.pem 4096